Company Logo - Home Link

 St. Louis #3 Cemetery and Bayou St. John Tour

-St. Louis #3 Cemetery and Bayou St. John
+St. Louis 3 Cemetery & Bayou St. John

-On this tour you'll see some of the oldest surviving houses in New Orleans, New Orleans City Park & Bayou Metairie and a beautiful example of above ground burials at St. Louis #3.
+On this tour you'll see some of the oldest surviving houses in New Orleans, New Orleans City Park & Bayou St John and a beautiful example of above ground burials at St. Louis #3.

 View Highlights

-St. Louis #3 Cemetery and Bayou St. John Highlights
+St. Louis 3 Cemetery & Bayou St. John Highlights

-• The Old Spanish Custom House and the Pitot House, some of the oldest surviving houses in New Orleans
+• The Old Spanish Custom House and the Pitot House: Step back in time as you explore two of the oldest surviving houses in New Orleans.
+These architectural gems offer a glimpse into the city's storied past.

-• Ernest “Dutch” Morial, first black mayor of New Orleans
+• Ernest “Dutch” Morial – The trailblazing first black mayor of New Orleans.

-• Margaret Haughery, one of the first women ever honored with a public monument in the U.S.
+• Margaret Haughery – One of the first women in the U.S. to be honored with a public monument, celebrated for her philanthropy.

 Older than the French Quarter, home to more historic houses than the Garden District, and gifted with one of the largest park spaces in the United States, the Bayou St. John area is one of New Orleans’ most beautiful and important neighborhoods.